There are many Donor Funded Scholarships available through Institutional Advancement:

 The Importance of Thanking Your Donor

-Scholarship donors are generous and caring people who give because they believe in the mission of Daemen College and want to support the educational endeavors of our students.
+Scholarship donors are generous and caring people who give because they believe in the mission of Daemen University and want to support the educational endeavors of our students.
 A short note of gratitude from you affirms the value and significance of their contributions and encourages their continued philanthropic support.

 Keep letters brief, but make sure to tell the donor(s) about yourself, the impact their generosity has on your education, as well as future goals that are supported by the educational funding that has been provided.